movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

                       :ref:`integer number <amdgpu_synid_integer_number>`
                       or an :ref:`absolute expression<amdgpu_synid_absolute_expression>`.

-                      Each of the 4 bits in the mask controls one row (0 - disabled, 1 - enabled).
+                      Each of 4 bits in the mask controls one row (0 - disabled, 1 - enabled).

-                      In *wave32* mode, the values shall be limited to {0..7}.
+                      In *wave32* mode the values should be limited to 0..7.
     ================= ====================================================================

 Examples: